paulwarren/nzde/dict/J/README.md

  <i>n.</i>

+## Jade

+ <i>n.</i> short for Jade Stadium, the former Lancaster Park sports stadium in Christchurch (to 2006? only) [also Jade Stade, National Radio discussion, 23/06/2005]

 ## jade

  <i>n.</i> Either of two types of hard, usually green, fine-grained minerals, used as an ornamental stone or in jewellery; in New Zealand formerly, now occasionally, applied to greenstone; =greenstone.
 (See also jadeite)